Syllabus of Basic Education

 - Exams 3F, 4, S (or the prior Exams LC and ST), and 8 make extensive use of Exam 1 material.
 Exams 5 and 9 assume an understanding of Exam 1 material.

-- Some candidates may find it helpful to take Exam 4 closer to Exams 1, LC, and ST as the statistical concepts in those three exams are related.
+- Some candidates may find it helpful to take Exam 4 closer to Exam S (or the prior Exams LC and ST) as the statistical concepts in those exams are related.
 Similarly, candidates may find it helpful to take Exams 2 and 3F close together.

 - Exam 5 is approachable without detailed knowledge of the material on Exam 2.
 A candidate who has studied this material, however, may gain a deeper understanding of the material on Exam 5 and its foundations.

 - Exam 4 covers the theory of credibility.
 Credibility theory is applied in Exam 5.
 Candidates who have mastered credibility theory in Exam 4 may find its application more intuitive on Exam 5.
 On the other hand, candidates who have experience applying credibility on Exam 5 may find the theory on Exam 4 easier to understand.

 Requirements for Admission to Examination Center

 To be admitted into an examination center, each candidate must present a positive identification with a signature and a photograph (e.g., driver's license, passport, etc.).
 If a photo ID is not available, the candidate must present two forms of identification with a signature, with at least one form containing a physical description (height, weight, hair color, eye color, etc.).
 Each candidate will be required to sign in at the examination center.
 A candidate who does not present positive identification or who refuses or is unable to provide a matching signature will not be permitted to write the examination.

 For examinations offered by computer-based testing, each candidate must present a valid government-issued photo identification that includes the candidate's signature (details are available on The Institutes website for exams for the two online courses).